huggingface/text-generation-inference/README.md

 5. To run static benchmark test, please refer to [TGI's benchmark tool](https://github.com/huggingface/text-generation-inference/tree/main/benchmark).

    To run it on the same machine, you can do the following:
-   * `docker exec -it <docker name> bash` , pick the docker started from step 3 or 4 using docker ps
+   * `docker exec -it <docker name> bash` , pick the docker started from step 2 using docker ps
    * `text-generation-benchmark -t <model-id>` , pass the model-id from docker run command
    * after the completion of tests, hit ctrl+c to see the performance data summary.

-For more information and documentation about Text Generation Inference, checkout [the README](https://github.com/huggingface/text-generation-inference#text-generation-inference) of the original repo.

-Not all features of TGI are currently supported as this is still a work in progress.
-TGI on Intel Gaudi has been validated mainly with Llama model.
-Support for other models from Optimum Habana will be added successively.

-## Setup TGI
+## Adjusting TGI parameters

 Maximum sequence length is controlled by two arguments:
 - `--max-input-length` is the maximum possible input prompt length.
 Default value is `1024`.